 Forms highly crystalline salts with N-protected amino acids: Liebigs Ann.
 Chem., 640, 157 (1961).

-Harmful if swallowed.
+Toxic if swallowed.
+Toxic in contact with skin.
 Causes severe skin burns and eye damage.
+May cause respiratory irritation.